-Information on all registered adult sex offenders (age 18 and older) is available from the SC Sex Offenders Registry website (see services scor.sled.sc.gov/ ConditionsOfUse.Aspx).
-Information is also available on registered sex offenders (ages 12-17) who have committed the following offenses: criminal sexual conduct in the first degree; criminal sexual conduct in the second degree; criminal sexual conduct with minors, first degree; criminal sexual conduct with minors, second degree; engaging a child for sexual performance; or producing, directing or promoting sexual performance by a child or kidnapping.
-An evaluation must be made on any other requests for information on registered offenders under age 18 who are victims of or witnesses to an offense at public or private schools; child day-care centers; family day-care centers; or businesses and organizations that primarily serve children, women or vulnerable adults.
+South Carolina Sex Offenders Registry - Information on all registered adult sex offenders (age 18 and older) is available from the South Carolina Sex Offenders Registry website (http://scor.sled.sc.gov/ConditionsOfUse.Aspx).
+Information is also available on registered sex offenders (ages 12-17) who have committed the following offenses: criminal sexual conduct in the first degree; criminal sexual conduct in the second degree; criminal sexual conduct with minors, first degree; criminal sexual conduct with minors, first degree; criminal sexual conduct with minors, for witnesses to an offense at public or private schools, child day care centers, family day care centers or businesses and organizations that primarily serve children, women or vulnerable adults.
 Evaluations are also required on information must complete and submit a written request form at SLED or at the local sheriff's office.
-A copy of the request form is available online, and it may be mailed or faxed to Sex Offenders Registry, SLED, P.O.
+A copy of the request form is available online and it may be mailed or faxed to Sex Offenders Registry, SLED, P.O.
 Box 21398, Columbia, SC 29221.
 The fax number is 803-896-7022.

-- What happens when a campus Sexual Assault is reported to the Clemson University Police?
-When you notify Clemson University Police of a campus sexual assault, the following will occur: - A police officer will come to your location to help you obtain emergency medical treatment, ensure your safety and obtain a description of the suspect.
+Campus Sexual Assault Reporting Process - When you notify Clemson University Police of a campus sexual assault, the following will occur:

+- A police officer will come to your location to help you obtain emergency medical treatment, ensure your safety and obtain a description of the suspect.
 He or she will ask you for the location and time of the assault, a description of the assailant and a description of your injuries. - The case will be assigned to the Clemson University Police Department's Investigations Division.
 All detectives of this division have been trained in the investigation of sexual offenses and the crime's impact on the victim.
-These investigators will approach each case in a sensitive manner.

-- Clemson University Police will request a medical examination to ensure you have suffered no physical injury and so a medical report can be completed for use in a court proceeding if charges are pressed.
+These investigators will approach each case in a sensitive manner. - Clemson University Police will request a medical examination to ensure you have suffered no physical injury and so a medical report can be completed for use in a court proceeding if charges are pressed.
 You will be examined by a trained sexual assault specialist. - You will be interviewed.
 If you have asked a friend or counselor for support, he or she can be with you at this time. - A report of the incident will be referred to the Office of Community and Ethical Standards.
 If the suspect is a Clemson student, disciplinary action may be initiated.

 When you report a campus rape, you are not making a commitment to file charges or testify in court.
 By reporting the matter to the Clemson University Police, you can be assured of immediate physical protection and transportation to a medical facility.

-For information about support services available to victims of sexual assault, please reference the Counseling and Support Services section of this report.
+For information about support services available to victims of sexual assault, please reference the Student Health and Wellness section on Page 18.